 With one long tendril hanging down her face, Gugu Mbatha-Raw shows us how the bob can be styled.
 If you're trying to maintain your wave or curl, a few spritzes of medium-hold hairspray like Bumble and bumble Spray de Mode Flexible Hold Hairspray ($32) will get the job done.

-Emma Stone utilizes the length of both sides of her bob to create volume and achieve supreme elegance while at it.
-Zee also explains how the right cut can work to complement and even enhance your appearance: "I love how a bob will draw your eye right to the jawline and neck.
+Emma Stone utilizes the length of both sides of her bob to create volume—and achieve supreme elegance in the process.
+Zee also explains how the right cut can work to compliment and even enhance your appearance: "I love how a bob will draw your eye right to the jawline and neck.
 [Emma Stone's style] doesn't just show off her facial features, but accentuates her neck and shoulders."

 As Michelle Williams demonstrated at the Emmys, sometimes a side part can make your whole look.
 And according to Friese, if you've got fine hair that is either straight or wavy, you can easily pull off this style.
 "It gives the illusion of thickness on the heavy side and works well on any face shape," she adds.